pirminis/apparatus/README.md

 # What is apparatus?

-Have you ever worked on code that evolves so quickly that not only it gives you anxiety, but it becomes technical debt over time?
+Have you ever worked on code that evolves so quickly that not only it gives you anxiety, but becomes technical debt over time?

 Apparatus is a very simple architectural way to solve this.
-It uses composition over inheritance and is a (very) simplified ECS (entity-component-system) implementation.
+It uses composition over inheritance and is a (very) simple ECS (entity-component-system) implementation.

 ## What does it do?

-It ensures your complex parts code are highly structured and easy to understand and modify:
+It ensures your complex code parts are highly structured and easy to understand and modify:
 - code is organized and tidy by default
 - data is always separated from logic
 - adding, removing, modifying data and logic is easy